aizenka/production-pr/README.md

 ## Working with translations

-The project uses the i18next lsibrary to work with translations.
+The project uses the i18next library to work with translations.
 Translation files are stored in public/locales.

 Link to i18next document - [i18next](https://react.i18next.com/)